-This funding instrument is only offered by DFF | Humanities.
-The objective of Explorative Network | Humanities is to strengthen a broadly-based collaboration between different Danish and, ideally, international research environments.
-In the assessment of applications, emphasis is placed on the originality of the conceptual idea and the network's potential for scientific innovation.
+This funding instrument is offered only by DFF | Humanities.
+The objective of this funding instrument is to strengthen cooperation between different Danish research environments and preferably also international collaborators.
+In the assessment, emphasis is placed on the originality of the conceptual idea, the network's potential for scientific innovation, and the course of the planned activities.
 The network is expected to facilitate the exploration of new opportunities across institutions, research traditions and scientific fields, though with the main emphasis on fields within the scope of DFF | Humanities.